katerynak/shopping_scraper/README.md

 ## Repo organization

   - `client`: `flask` client and backend
-  - `broker`: a broker which receives search requests for a given search term and, if there are no recent products in the db for the given term, forwards the search term to one of the crawlers
+  - `broker`: a broker which directs requests traffic from the client back-end to crawlers
   - `crawling`: crawling of products from web shops, their processing and insertion into the db
   - `data_collections`: database schema definition
-  - `data_processing`: useful code to make products comparisons, e.g., to check if two products are the same, or to normalize product measure units and quantities
+  - `data_processing`: tools to make products comparisons, e.g., to check if two products are the same, or to normalize product measure units and quantities